gluon-framework/site/content/en/docs/gluon-explained/ipc.md

 toc: true
 ---

 IPC (Inter-Process Communication) is how your Node backend and Web frontend communicate with each other.
-There are 2 approaches to IPC you can use:
+There are 3 "sub-APIs" in IPC you can use:

-## Expose Functions <small>(Recommended)</small>
+## Expose Functions

 You can easily directly "expose" Node functions to the Web frontend, with a simple wrapper around IPC events built-in.
-This approach is recommended as it's easier to use and work with than having to deal with event listeners, etc.
+Exposed functions are always async (due to using IPC internally).

 <div class="glow" style="--glow-hue: 320">
 <div class="filename">node.js</div>